srsholmes/fffmpeg/README.md

 #### `setVideoBitrate`
 Sets the bitrate to be used for encoding the video.
 #### `setVideoCodec`
 Sets the VideoCodec.
 For a list of available codecs use the `seeCodecs('v')` function.
+NB. `seeCodecs` doesnt exist yet.
 #### `setVideoSize`
 Sets the VideoSize
 #### `setVideoSpeed`